mittwald/kubernetes-replicator/README.md

 ### 1. Create the source secret

-- If a secret or configMap needs to be replicated to other namespaces, annotations should be added in that object permitting replication.
+If a secret or configMap needs to be replicated to other namespaces, annotations should be added in that object permitting replication.

-  - Add `replicator.v1.mittwald.de/replication-allowed` annotation with value `True` indicating that the object can be replicated.
+  - Add `replicator.v1.mittwald.de/replication-allowed` annotation with value `true` indicating that the object can be replicated.
   - Add `replicator.v1.mittwald.de/replication-allowed-namespaces` annotation.
-Value of this annotation should contain a comma separated list or permitted namespaces or regular expressions. for e.g. `namespace-1,my-ns-2,app-ns-[0-9]*`, in this case replication will be performed only names `namespace-1`, `my-ns-2` and any namespace that matches the regular expression `app-ns-[0-9]*`.
+Value of this annotation should contain a comma separated list of permitted namespaces or regular expressions.
+For example `namespace-1,my-ns-2,app-ns-[0-9]*`: in this case replication will be performed only into the namespaces `namespace-1` and `my-ns-2` as well as any namespace that matches the regular expression `app-ns-[0-9]*`.

     ```yaml
     apiVersion: v1
     kind: Secret
     metadata:
       annotations:
-        replicator.v1.mittwald.de/replicate-allowed: True
+        replicator.v1.mittwald.de/replication-allowed: "true"
-        replicator.v1.mittwald.de/replicate-allowed-namespaces: "my-ns-1,namespace-[0-9]*"
+        replicator.v1.mittwald.de/replication-allowed-namespaces: "my-ns-1,namespace-[0-9]*"
     data:
       key1: <value>
     ```